mediaexplorer74/Avalonia.UWP/ReadMe.md

 ## About

-I forked this [https://github.com/pingzing/avalonia-uwp-fork](avalonia-uwp-fork) project.
+I forked this [Pingzing's Avalonia-uwp-fork](https://github.com/pingzing/avalonia-uwp-fork) project.

 This is draft only.
 UWP Library seems to be not completed.
 No samples... so.. sorry.
 As is.